Rev Up Your Local SEO in 2025 & Beyond

 Your URL structure is an important aspect of UX design.
 It’s also essential for telling search engine algorithms how they should prioritize and crawl your website.

-Keep your most critical pages accessible to users where they can obtain the information they need in no more than 3 clicks.
+Keep your most critical pages accessible to users, where they can find the information they need in three clicks or less.

 Make sure that your URL slug is consistent with your meta title and page title.
 Keep the URL clean, shorter, and relevant to your page content.
-When it makes sense to do so, use focused keywords in your URL slug.
+When it makes sense, use focused keywords in your URL slug.

 Off-page Signals